25 April Bridge

 Advertising

 Such is the Portuguese capital’s draw, that I’d be willing to bet you’ve either visited Lisbon in recent years, or you’ve got it right at the top of your travel wishlist.
-It’s a popular place, and with very good reason: the food is spectacular, the nightlife is electric, and the views across the city from its many viewpoints are breathtaking.
-Happily, there’s still places to discover that are a little further off the tourist trail.
+After all, the food is spectacular, the nightlife is electric, and the views across the city from its many viewpoints are breathtaking.
+Happily, there’s still places to discover that are a little further off the tourist trail, from dining at a restaurant that doubles as a laundrette to taking a tour of a cemetery.
 How do we know?
 Because our team of local editors is out and about in this city, day in, day out, searching for the best Lisbon has to offer, from famed museums, to secret bars.

 How many days should I spend in Lisbon?